10 Ways to Avoid Checking Account Fees for Good

 Certain banks encourage you to use your debit cards.
 Check with your bank to see if they offer this.

 Banks make a little pocket change each time you use your bank-issued ATM card.
 So, if you’re a serial debit card user, you’re going to make your bank even more money.

 7. Opt out of overdraft fees

 Until 2010, your bank would automatically provide you with overdraft protection when you signed up for a checking account.
 If you wrote a check or swiped your debit card over the amount in your checking account, your bank would cover the overdraft.
 Banks still offer this protection, of course, but now you have the choice to decline or opt out of the coverage.

-The reason you want to opt out — unless you’re a chronic check bouncer — is that overdraft fees are expensive.
-A MyBankTracker analysis in July showed that the average overdraft fee charged for a transaction that resulted in a negative account balance was $35.20 at the 10 largest banks in America.
-PNC Bank charged the highest fee, $36.
-SunTrust Bank charged the lowest, $34.
+The reason you want to opt out -- unless you’re a chronic check bouncer -- is that overdraft fees are expensive.
+The average overdraft fee charged for a transaction that resulted in a negative account balance was $35.20 at the 10 largest banks in America.
+PNC Bank charges the highest fee, $36.
+SunTrust Bank charges the lowest, $34.

 When you realize that a $3 latte sent your account into the red, triggering your $35 overdraft protection, your coffee’s not going to taste so hot.
 With no overdraft protection, your card would have been politely declined, but that’s better than being saddled with a $35 fee.
 Your card also will be turned down at the ATM if there aren’t enough funds in your checking account to cover your withdrawal.
 It's important to know how much you have in your account at all times, so set up an alert with your bank or Mint account to send you a text if your checking account balance falls below, say, $50.